-Generally, animals are not allowed on Amtrak.
-However, service animals are permitted in all areas where passengers are allowed.
-Service animals are animals that are trained to perform a specific task for the benefit of a person with a disability.
+Service animals are animals that are trained to perform a specific task for the benefit of a person with a disability, and are permitted in all areas where passengers are allowed.
 Amtrak personnel may ask what task(s) the service animal performs.
-Carry-on pet guidelines do not pertain to passengers traveling with service animals.
+Carry-on pet guidelines are for animals for which no claim of service is made, and do not pertain to passengers traveling with service animals.

 * If the passenger or agency feels an exception needs to be made for search and rescue dogs or police dogs, contact the Amtrak Police Department for assistance.

 You must keep your service animal under control at all times.
-The animal should always be on a leash, harness or other tether, unless either the handler is unable because of his/her disability to use a harness, leash or other tether, or the use of a harness, leash or other tether would interfere with the service animal's safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler's control.
+The animal should always be on a leash, harness or other tether, unless this is not possible due to a disability or if the leash or other tether would interfere with the service animal's safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler's control.

 Amtrak personnel may require you to remove your service animal en route or from the station premises if: